Understanding APA's Unusual Options Activity | Benzinga

 Understanding APA's Unusual Options Activity

-APA (NASDAQ:APA) shares experienced unusual options activity on Friday.
-The stock price moved up to $18.4 following the option alert.
+On Tuesday, shares of APA (NASDAQ:APA) saw unusual options activity.
+After the option alert, the stock price moved up to $18.59.

 - Sentiment: BULLISH